mysterious-coding/base_entranced/README.md

 base_entranced has three goals:
 * Fixing bugs.
-* Adding enhancements to basejka siege.
+* Adding enhancements to basejka siege gameplay and server administration.
 * Providing enhanced framework for siege mappers.

 base_entranced strives to remain close to basejka gameplay.
-It is not bloated with emotes and grappling hooks like JA+, nor is it wildly different from basejka like MB2.
+You won't see anything like kiss emotes or grappling hooks like JA+, nor is it wildly different from basejka like MB2.
 It is a simple improvement of basejka Siege, with competitive gameplay in mind.

 The only sizable change to gameplay is the anti-spam cvars.
 Although base_entranced strives to remain faithful basejka gameplay, doorspam and minespam are fundamental flaws in the game design, and needed to be addressed.
 Apart from those cvars, everything else adheres to the "stay-close-to-basejka" philosophy.